Job Guarantee Programme for Young People

-It is a programme that consists of individually designed measures and support, combined with you actively looking for work.
-The goal is for you to find a job or start studying as quickly as possible.
+This is a programme that consists of individually tailored activities and support, combined with actively searching for a job.
+The goal is to be able to find a job or begin to study as quickly as possible.

 You can participate in the Youth Job Programme if you are 16–24 years old, unemployed and registered with us.
 You also need to meet one of the following criteria:

 - You have been unemployed full time for at least 90 days in the past four months.

 - You are entitled to compensation from unemployment insurance and have been unemployed or had a part-time job or been employed by the hour for 90 days in the past four months.